Chicago XXXII: Stone of Sisyphus

 Chicago XXXII: Stone of Sisyphus is the twenty-first studio album, and thirty-second overall, by Chicago.
 Often referred to as their "lost" album, it was recorded in 1993 and originally intended to be released as Stone of Sisyphus on March 22, 1994, as their eighteenth studio album and twenty-second total album.
-However, the album was unexpectedly and controversially rejected by the record company, which reportedly contributed to Chicago's later decision to leave their services entirely.
+However, the album was unexpectedly and controversially rejected by the record company Reprise Records, which reportedly contributed to Chicago's later decision to leave their services entirely.
 Even after the band acquired the rights to their catalog, the album remained unreleased until June 17, 2008, after a delay of fourteen years and ten more albums.

 History

 Background

 With the releases of Chicago 18, Chicago 19, and Twenty 1, the band with its new generation of members had accomplished what vocalist and bassist Jason Scheff described as a "new legacy" for the 1990s.
 The next album, initially assumed to be called Chicago XXII, was conceived out of a desire to rediscover the band's personal, musical, and cultural roots, as an entity existing apart from its ultimately commercially marketed trappings.
 Scheff reflected, "In a sense, it was the beginning of that spirit ... of making music for the right reasons."

 Concluding their recent album series with producers David Foster, Chas Sandford, and Ron Nevison, the band reapproached Peter Wolf to be the producer of the album.
 Having already declined the band's employ in the distant past due to scheduling issues, he now accommodated.
 He admonished them, "Don't try to write a hit. ...
 You have to have your love in mind, and a hit record might happen."
 Scheff later reflected that Sisyphus "was our statement ... taking all the motives away from [the idea that], 'I've got to make a hit; I've got to use outside writers' material'".
 Walter Parazaider called it "a record that had to be made."

 Thus, against the distant backdrop of wildfires in and around Los Angeles, collaboration ensued at the residential studio of producer Peter Wolf.